Júlio Redecker

-Júlio César Redecker (July 12, 1956 – July 17, 2007) was a Brazilian politician and a member of the opposition party, Brazilian Social Democracy Party (PSDB).
+Júlio César Redecker (12 July 1956 – 17 July 2007) was a Brazilian politician and a member of the opposition party, Brazilian Social Democracy Party (PSDB).
 Redecker was the leader of the minority in the Brazilian Chamber of Deputies.
-Redecker died aboard TAM Airlines Flight 3054, which crashed after landing in São Paulo on July 17, 2007.
+Redecker died aboard TAM Airlines Flight 3054, which crashed during landing in São Paulo on July 17, 2007.
 He was married and had three children.